saidmasoud/devops-exercise/data_service/README.md

 This service provides the ability to put and get `accounts` to the MongoDB database.
 It requires authentication `tokens` from the Auth Service.

 You must have a valid `token` and `user` in the Auth Service before using this service.
+User creation outside the scope of this service.
+You must create users manually or through some other application.

 ## Dependencies
 This service requires a valid MongoDB connection string provided in an environment var: